-The main reason why LDPCs have such good performance is their large minimum code size.
+The main reason why LDPCs have such good performance is their large minimum code distance.
 This is achieved through their random construction.
-In particular, for LDPCs the minus code size scales linearly with the size of the code.
+In particular, for LDPCs the minimum code size scales linearly with the size of the code.
 The behaviour is essential to achieve performance which approaches the Shannon limit.
-Give the various constraints in the construction of our codes it is likely that for large codes one is not able to achieve minimum code which scales linearly.
+Give the various constraints in the construction of our codes it is likely that for large codes we will not be able to achieve a minimum code which scales linearly.
 The situation would thus be similar to that of the quantum error correction codes derived in \cite{MacKay2004}.
-However, as was shown in \cite{MacKay2004}, as long as such a codes have bounded code distance, they performs well in practice.
-Linearly growing minimal distance is formally only required when the noise level is taken to zero, for any small but finite noise level, a code with bounded distance will perform well in practice.
+However, as was shown in \cite{MacKay2004}, as long as such a codes have bounded code distance, they perform well in practice.
+Linearly growing minimal distance is only required formally when the noise level is taken to zero.
+For any small but finite noise level, a code with bounded distance will perform well in practice.